SirMekus/ego/README.md

 With this library, you don't need to worry about switching between different payment gateways; just check it up here, and if it's available, via the guaranteed set of interfaces, use it straight up as it covers simple everyday use cases.

+**Note that the expected parameters required by your gateway of choice, when making a request via this package, should be sent as well**.

 For something more complex, you should consider using your preferred gateway's SDK (if available), extending our implementation or creating a new implementation entirely for your use.

 > For this, I strongly encourage contributions, please.
 If you have ever worked with/on a particular payment gateway, please contribute by adding it here for other developers to use.
 Thank you.